8 Mistakes When Installing Tubeless Tires and How to Avoid Them

 5. Premature Use of Tire Levers

-If used improperly, using tire levers too soon during installation can damage the wheel decals (stickers) or the rim tape.
+Using tire levers too aggressively or too early during installation can damage the wheel decals or rim tape.
 A little patience here can save you from potential damage.

-A description of the correct mounting of the tire on the rim would be a separate article.
+Describing the correct tire-mounting technique deserves its own article.
 However, in short, I recommend the following technique:

-1. Put on one side of the tire (start opposite the valve).
+1. Fit one side of the tire first (starting opposite the valve).

 2. Ensure the tire bead is in the rim’s center so the tire will be looser.

-3. Put the other side of the tire on (again, start opposite the valve).
+3. Fit the other side of the tire (starting opposite the valve again).
 As the fitting becomes more difficult, start pushing both tire beads into the rim’s center from where you started.

-However, some tire and rim combinations are almost impossible to put on without tire levers.
+However, some tire and rim combinations are too tight to fit without tire levers.
 So don’t be shy about using them.
 Just be careful.

 6. Pouring Sealant at 12 or 6 o’clock Positions